leberSmeaton/lcm/README.md

 ### R14 <!-- An ERD for your app -->

+A ERD is a diagram that describes the relationships between entities.
+They are considered and created as a business tool as they are to be read to help summarise and help clarify the app in a business sense.

 - Initial ERD
   ![Wireframe Iteration](./app/assets/images/readme/initialerd.png)
 - Final ERD iteration for 12/08/'21